sitepoint/wp_theme_basetheme/readme.txt

 it can be installed by downloading from the WordPress Theme Directory within the Dashboard or it can be installed by uploading the theme zip file that you downloaded.

-Use the following instructions to install & activate Sitepoint Base Theme using your preferred method.
+Use the following instructions to install & activate Sitepoint Base using your preferred method.

 Manual installation:

-1. Unzip the files from the Sitepoint Base Theme zip file that you downloaded
+1. Unzip the files from the Sitepoint Base zip file that you downloaded
-2. Upload the Sitepoint Base Theme folder to your /wp-content/themes/ directory
+2. Upload the Sitepoint Base folder to your /wp-content/themes/ directory
 3. Click on the Appearance > Themes menu option in the WordPress Dashboard
-4. Click the Activate link below the Sitepoint Base Theme preview thumbnail
+4. Click the Activate link below the Sitepoint Base preview thumbnail

 Install from the WordPress Theme Directory:

 1. Click on the Appearance > Themes menu option in the WordPress Dashboard
 2. Click the Install Themes tab at the top of the page
 3. Type 'sitepoint-base-theme' in the search field, without the quotes, and then click the Search button
-4. Click the Install Now link below the Sitepoint Base Theme preview thumbnail
+4. Click the Install Now link below the Sitepoint Base preview thumbnail
 5. Once the theme has been installed, click the Activate link

 Install by uploading the theme zip file: